crate/crate-tutorials/docs/generate-time-series/python.rst

         print("Sleeping for 10 seconds...")
         time.sleep(10)

 Here, the script sleeps for 10 seconds after each sample.
 Accordingly, the time series data will have a *resolution* of 10 seconds.
 You may want to configure your script differently.

-Run it from the command line, like so:
+Run the script from the command line, like so:

 .. code-block:: console